 Why Do Bullies Target Certain People?

-One of the most common recurring themes is that victims of bullying generally stand out in one way or another.
-They may seem "different" from the rest and sometimes other people see that as a threat.
-It's been said many times that individuals have a pattern of fearing or hating what they don't understand
+One of the most common features uniting those who experience bullying is that they generally stand out in one way or another.
+They may seem "different" from the rest, and sometimes other people see that as a threat.
+Insecure individuals often have a pattern of fearing or hating what they don't understand.

-How to Protect Yourself And Others from Bullies
+How To Protect Yourself And Others From Bullies

 Have A Healthy Support System

 Confidence in yourself speaks volumes and conveys a message before you open your mouth.
-People have a tendency to pick up on whether or not someone has high or low self-esteem.
-In man cases, bullies are less likely to go after people who exude high self-esteem and confidence.
+People tend to pick up on whether someone has high or low self-esteem.
+In many cases, bullies are less likely to go after people who exude high self-esteem and confidence.

 If you are uneasy about confronting the bully face to face, you can always take the matter to a higher authority.
-Letting someone know what you witnessed can not only stop the bullies, but it can furthermore help the person who is in a tight spot.
+Letting someone know what you witnessed can not only stop the bullies, but it can also help the person in a tight spot.
 Standing up for others and doing the right thing feels good.

 Don't Blame Yourself

-Closing Remarks on Bullies
+Closing Remarks On Bullies